Arthritis in a Painfree World

 The pain of arthritis will also cause many people to limit their activity level.
 The results are increased swelling/edema, stiffness, weakness, and weight gain.
 These symptoms lead to more pain and the cycle continues and progresses.

 Decreased pain and increased mobility allow a patient, even with severe arthritis, to endure a vigorous workout without the normal side-effects.
-Think of the long-term benefits: increased mobility, increased strength, improved cardiovascular endurance, weight loss, and related decreased pain, in addition to improved gait and decreased risk of falls.
+Think of the long-term benefits.
+They include increased mobility, increased strength, improved cardiovascular endurance, weight loss, and related decreased pain.
+In addition, pain relief has improved gait and decreased risk of falls.

 Our patients and clients with arthritis can’t live without their regular sessions on the Hydroworx treadmill.
 For many of them, it’s become a part of their regular routine and they continue with us as cash clients long after their insurance physical therapy benefits are used up.
 In the current healthcare environment, the Hydroworx pool is an ideal tool for individuals with arthritis.